codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="80%"
 %}

-By default, it shows all builds that happening in Codefresh.
+By default, it shows all builds that is happening in Codefresh.
 To narrow the list you can use the filters on the top of the screen.

 ### Applying filters on the build view